damianoazzolini/pasta/README.md

   --abduction           Abduction
   --map                 MAP (MPE) inference
-  --upper               Select upper probability for MAP and abduction --no-minimal          Do not compute the minimal set of probabilistic facts --normalize           Normalize the probability if some worlds do not have answer sets --stop-if-inconsistent Raise an error if a world without answer sets is found
+  --upper               Select upper probability for MAP and abduction --no-minimal, -nm     Do not compute the minimal set of probabilistic facts --normalize           Normalize the probability if some worlds have no answer sets --stop-if-inconsistent, -sif
+                        Raise an error if some worlds have no answer sets (and lists them)
 ```

 ### Exact inference